Skip to main content

 Exposure to unsafe levels of PFAS concentrations through drinking water may result in health effects.

-Per and poly-fluoroalkyl substances (PFAS) are man-made chemicals that up until 2000 had been widely used in the manufacturing of many industrial and consumer products such as paper and cardboard food packaging, insecticides, electronics, stain repellants, paints, firefighting foam and non-stick cooking surfaces.
+Per and polyfluoroalkyl substances (PFAS) are man-made chemicals that are widely used in the manufacturing of many industrial and consumer products, such as paper and cardboard food packaging, insecticides, electronics, stain repellants, paints, firefighting foam and non-stick cooking surfaces.

 Potential health effects from PFAS

-Exposure to unsafe levels of PFAS concentrations through drinking water may result in health effects including developmental effects to fetuses during pregnancy, cancer, liver effects, immune effects and thyroid effects.¹
+Exposure to unsafe concentrations of PFAS in drinking water may result in health effects, including developmental effects to fetuses during pregnancy, cancer, liver effects, immune effects and thyroid effects.¹, ²

 What to do if there is a PFAS water advisory